 Our CSA Share System and Ordering Throughout the Year

-If you would like to be on the Waiting List, please send me a message or an email and I'll add you on.
-Please know that the wait is currently very very long.
+CSA Shares for 2021 are now sold out - if you would like to be on the Waiting List for CSA Shares in 2022, please send me a message or an email and I'll add you on.

 If you're after ethically-farmed and awesome meat and other wonderful produce from farming families, please do check out "my other hat": the Prom Coast Food Collective.